At a glance

 Our physiotherapy degree is recognised by the Chartered Society of Physiotherapy (CSP) and approved by the Health and Care Professions Council (HCPC).
 Our sport rehabilitation and exercise science course is accredited with the British Association of Sport Rehabilitators and Trainers (BASRaT)

 Assessment methods include essays, coursework, multiple-choice questions, viva voce exams (conducted orally), anatomy pro-section assessments, verbal and poster presentations, laboratory reports and practical assessments.

 for more details on how you will study including an example first-year timetable.

 In the UK, most physiotherapists work within the wide variety of specialities offered by the NHS, including burns and plastics, healthcare of the elderly, maternity, mental health, neurology, orthopaedics, out-patients, paediatrics, respiratory and women's health.
 However, there are many other settings including research and academia, charitable organisations, industry, special schools, sports centres, the armed forces, social services and veterinary practices.

-In 2015, 100% of first-degree graduates from physiotherpay who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £22,681 with the highest being £27,500.*
+In 2016, 99.4% of undergraduates from the School of Health Sciences who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £22,523 with the highest being £38,000*.